Ta Moan temple in the Thailand-Cambodia border – Ultimate Guide

 Ta Moan how to get there

-Once in Nang Rong you can rent a motorbike/scooter (250-300 baht) or rent a (motor)taxi for a day.
-Ask also your accommodation if there is any trip going to Ta Moan.
-If you are in 3-4 of you probably sharing a taxi is the best option
+In Nang Rong, you can also rent a motorbike/scooter (250-300 baht) or rent a (motor)taxi for a day.
+You can also ask your accommodation if there is any trip going to Ta Moan.
+Sharing a taxi is the best option if you are in 3-4 of you.

-- January to March are the driest months and you will have the best sunset and sunrises
+- January to March are the driest months and you will have the best sunsets and sunrises

-- take a mirror less or small camera at Ta Moan and you will be able to make some unique photos including both armies in this nobody’s land.
-I had the DSLR as well and they stopped me whenever I was including soldiers, maybe thinking I was a Time journalist LOL
+- take a small mirrorless or just your mobile at Ta Moan and you will be able to take some unique photos including both armies in this nobody’s land.
+I had the big camera and the soldiers kept stopping me.
+They probably thought I was an international journalist.

 - do not visit Ta Moan in the late afternoon.
-It may be more ideal for photography but you do not want to risk to drive in the dark.
+It may be ideal for photography but you do not want to risk driving in the dark.
 It is already complicated to find your way around during the day

-- plan carefully with the map your trip.
+- plan carefully with the map of your trip.
 There are almost no street signals

 Map with top sites to visit

-Above map includes also the Prasat Phanom Rung Historical Park and the Muang Tam sanctuary.
+The above map includes also the Prasat Phanom Rung Historical Park and the Muang Tam Sanctuary.